KhushiPandey8/DataMateX/README.md

 # About Repo Content
   - DataMateX 🚀A cutting-edge file storage application built using Next.js and Appwrite, offering seamless and secure storage solutions similar to Google Drive.
-Effortlessly upload, manage, and access your files with a user-friendly interface!
+Effortlessly upload, manage, and access your files with a user-friendly interface!!

+### Feel Free to Contribute to this Repo